aliclark/the_wooden_sword/Consciousness  as Metaphysical Realism.md

 - This seems far fetched and raising many new questions, however if it were possible to arrive from at from an evolutionary pathway, it also sounds very efficient.
 - If the state of the picture exists globally, then how would there be access control?
 - If the state exists in the brain, then where?
-Is a blackout when your brain accelerates faster than your conscious experience can physically keep up?
+What keeps it staying physically within the brain?

 Or is it like an orchestra, where every musician sends out a different sound and it arrives at the conductor and audience, whose arm movement and facial expressions in turn help guide the future action of the orchestra?